kgateway-dev/kgateway/docs/content/guides/graphql/graphql_ui.md

 1. From the list of GraphQL APIs, click the name of a GraphQL API schema.
 2. In the **API Details** tab, you can view the raw configuration files, or explore the details of the _Schema_ and _Upstreams_ for the API.
-   * Configuration files: Click the **View Raw Config** button to view the raw configuration in the UI, and the **<file-name>.yaml** button to download the configuration YAML file.
+   * Configuration files: Click the **View Raw Config** button to view the raw configuration in the UI, and the **&lt;file-name&gt;.yaml** button to download the configuration YAML file.
    * _Schema_: To review the defined fields and values, click to expand each section.
-For example, you can expand a "Query" section to review the field names that are defined in the GraphQL query, the type of data returned by each field, and the resolver that processes the request and returns the data.
+For example, you can expand **Query** section to review the field names that are defined in the GraphQL query, the type of data returned by each field, and the resolver that processes the request and returns the data.
 Additionally, you can filter the displayed fields by using the search bar.
    * _Upstreams_: To review the upstream services that the GraphQL server exposes, click the name of one of the listed services.
 The **Upstreams** page for the service opens.
 For more information about the upstream services page, see [Exploring Virtual Services and Upstreams]({{< versioned_link_path fromRoot="/guides/gloo_federation/read_only_console/#exploring-virtual-services-and-upstreams" >}}).

 <figure><img src="{{% versioned_link_path fromRoot="/img/screenshots/graphql_details.png" %}}">